hampu07/hampu07/README.md

 I’m currently working on a website about math for my mom that she can use in school (she is a teacher)

-How to reach me: Discord hampu #6232, Instagram:hampulonn07, @adhd_Hampu
+How to reach me: Discord hampu #6232, Instagram:https://www.instagram.com/hampulonn07/ , twitter: https://twitter.com/Adhd_hampu

 Fun fact: I would recomend Noelnim here on github for programing diferent bots and websites.